Icinga/icinga2/doc/01-about.md

 ## Licensing  <a id="licensing"></a>

-Icinga 2 and the Icinga 2 documentation are licensed under the terms of the GNU General Public License Version 2, you will find a copy of this license in the LICENSE file included in the source package.
+Icinga 2 and the Icinga 2 documentation are licensed under the terms of the GNU General Public License Version 2.
+You will find a copy of this license in the LICENSE file included in the source package.

 ## Support  <a id="support"></a>